Juvenile Detention Center

 - To reduce further delinquency in the targeted population

-The Detention Facility, which has a bed capacity of 69, currently employs 104 staff (includes school, medical, mental health personnel, etc.,) with the majority of that workforce being Youth Specialists.
+The Detention Facility, which has a bed capacity of 98, currently employs well over one hundred staff members.
+Staff includes school, medical and mental health personnel, etc., with the majority of that workforce being Youth Specialists.

 The Facility’s staff training/orientation program is extensive in its coverage of training issues and offers training to other Court staff and County employees, as well as its own staff.
 The State’s Division of Child Welfare Licensing mandates training in 9 specific areas.
 All staff completed their hours of training in those areas, plus many more hours on other topics.
 The object of all of these activities is to produce a knowledgeable, confident, and professional Juvenile Detention employee who can perform on the job according to the highest professional standards.
-While state law calls for at least 24 hours of training annually for each detention employee, Kent County Juvenile Detention Facility averaged 27.5 hours of training per employee in 2012.
+While State law calls for at least 24 hours of training annually for each detention employee, Kent County Juvenile Detention Facility has continually met and exceeded this standard throughout the years.

-Within the six residential units, emphasis is placed on group living through the behavior management program.
-The programs of Detention are activity oriented and intended to be constructive for the youth.
+Within the facility, there are ten units, three of which are reserved for county-based residential programs.
+One unit is a secure housing unit for higher-risk youths.
+In each unit, emphasis is placed on group living through the behavior management program.
+The programs of Detention are activity oriented and intended to be constructive for the youth, all which align with Cognitive Behavioral Training (CBT).

 The facility continues to offer a year-round school program.
 The Lighthouse Academy provides classes Monday through Thursday.
 Community consultants as well as Detention staff provide Friday classes which include topic areas such as Youth Empowerment, Therapeutic Communication, Physical Education, Art Therapy, Health Education (public health topics and AIDS, safety, sexual awareness), Life and Social Skills.
 These Friday classes offer residents a chance to deal with issues that contributed to their coming to the facility, as well as teaching them skills that will help them make better decisions.